nf-core/website/src/content/docs/usage/installation.md

 The step to install Nextflow in itself will afterwards be the same as previously mentioned.

 ### Updating Nextflow

-We recommend using a personal installation of Nextflow where possible, instead of using a system-wide installation.
-This makes it easier to update.

 Updating nextflow is as simple as running `nextflow self-update` or `conda update nextflow`, depending on how it was installed.